 A2.4.2 Approval

-Each SG may approve, by consensus of all Member States attending the meeting of the SG, revised or new Decisions.
+Each SG may approve, by consensus of all Member States attending the meeting of the SG, draft revised or new Decisions.

 A2.4.3 Suppression

-Each SG may delete Decisions by consensus of all Member States attending the meeting of the SG.
+Each SG may supress Decisions by consensus of all Member States attending the meeting of the SG.

+[Editor’s note: in several instances throughout this Resolution, it is proposed to replace the term “delete” with “suppress” in order to maintain consistent terminology across the text.]

 A2.5 ITU-R Questions